Reflector Telescope

 Funds for the Lunt telescope were provided by the California State Parks Foundation and private donations.
 The telescope was dedicated in memory of beloved observatory docent and solar astronomer Merlin Combs.

-The Radio Telescope consists of antennae attached to the Observatory’s walls which feed radio and audio signals to the indoor classroom computers.
+The Radio Telescope consists of antennae attached to the Observatory’s roof which feed radio signals to the indoor classroom computers.

 We can hear the Sun’s activity and see radio graphs projected onto an indoor screen for public observing.
 Radio astronomer Dean Knight examines the fluctuations appearing on today’s graph.